Former World Heritage Sites

 An oryx in the Wildlife Reserve in Al Wusta in 2012.
 The reserve was formerly the Arabian Oryx Sanctuary, a UNESCO World Heritage Site that was delisted in 2007.

 World Heritage Sites may lose their designation under the World Heritage Convention when the UNESCO World Heritage Committee determines that they are not properly managed or protected.
 The committee can place a site it is concerned about on its list of World Heritage in Danger of losing its designation, and attempts to negotiate with the local authorities to remedy the situation.
 If remediation fails, the committee then revokes its designation.
 This procedure is governed by the Operational Guidelines to the World Heritage Convention which per se does not provide for de-listing.

 A country may also request to reduce the boundaries of one of its existing sites, in effect partially or fully delisting such properties.
 Under the World Heritage guidelines, a country must report to the committee whenever one of its properties "inscribed on the World Heritage List has seriously deteriorated, or when the necessary corrective measures have not been taken."

 Three sites have been completely delisted from the World Heritage List: the Arabian Oryx Sanctuary in Oman, the Dresden Elbe Valley in Germany and Liverpool Maritime Mercantile City in the United Kingdom.

 Delisted sites

 Arabian Oryx Sanctuary

 In 2007, Oman's Arabian Oryx Sanctuary was the first site to be removed from UNESCO's World Heritage List.
 The sanctuary had become a World Heritage Site in 1994.
 Poaching and habitat degradation had nearly wiped out the oryx population.
-The delisting was done in reaction to the government's decision to reduce the size of the sanctuary by 90 per cent after oil had been found at the site.
+The delisting was done in reaction to the government's decision to reduce the size of the sanctuary by 90 percent after oil had been found at the site.
 Only four breeding pairs of oryx were counted at the time of the removal of the designation.